Distributed and Secure Kernel-Based Quantum Machine Learning: Introduction

 \section{Introduction}

-Quantum computing is set to revolutionize machine learning (ML), by leveraging its capability to encode high dimensional data into quantum bits, or qubits.
-These qubits exist in a superposition of states, enabling quantum data to represent data exponentially more efficiently than classical computing; data represented using $N$ classical bits can equivalently be represented by $log_2N$ qubits.
-Although practical quantum computers are still in their infancy, various quantum machine learning (QML) techniques have been and are being proposed.
+Quantum computing is set to revolutionize machine learning (ML) by leveraging its capability to encode high-dimensional data into quantum bits, or qubits.
+These qubits exist in a superposition of states, enabling quantum data to represent data exponentially more efficiently than classical computing\textemdash data represented using $N$ classical bits can equivalently be represented by $log_2N$ qubits.
+Further, in addition to superposition, quantum entanglement enables qubits to exhibit strong correlations that persist regardless of spatial separation.
+These correlations are essential for achieving exponential speedups in specific quantum algorithms \citep{jozsa2003role}.
+Although practical quantum computers are still in their infancy, various quantum machine learning (QML) techniques have been proposed \citep{lloyd2013quantum, lloyd2014quantum,biamonte2017quantum}.

-Notably, quantum computing has exhibited a substantial efficiency gain \cite{schuld2018supervised} in computational tasks as compared to classical computing: estimating distances and inner products between post-processed $N$-dimensional vectors is achieved in $\mathcal{O}(log(N))$ as compared to the $\mathcal{O}(N)$.
-Simiarly, clustering $N$-dimensional vectors into $M$ clusters is expedited to $\mathcal{O}(log(MN))$ using quantum data, as compared to $\mathcal{O}(poly(MN))$.
+Notably, quantum computing has exhibited substantial efficiency gains in some computational tasks compared to classical computing \citep{schuld2018supervised,zhao2021compiling}: the estimation of distances and inner products between post-processed $N$-dimensional vectors is achieved in $\mathcal{O}(log(N))$ as compared to $\mathcal{O}(N)$.
+Similarly, clustering $N$-dimensional vectors into $M$ clusters is expedited to $\mathcal{O}(log(MN))$ using quantum data, compared to $\mathcal{O}(poly(MN))$.

-Quantum computers however are not only effective because they handle high dimensional data better, but also offer strengthened security due to two fundamental principles of quantum mechanics - the measurement postulate and the no-cloning theorem \cite{wootters1982single}.
-Quantum data collapses upon measurement, and can't be copied without destroying the original data, offering absolutely secure communication.
-Secure quantum computing is well studied, and comprises of protocols such as quantum teleportation \cite{bennett1993teleporting,bouwmeester1997experimental}, quantum key distribution \cite{bennett2014quantum,bennett1992experimental}, and quantum secure direct communication \cite{long2002theoretically,deng2003two,wang2005quantum,zhang2006experimental}.
-Additionally, quantum computers utilizing various technologies, such as trapped ions, photons, superconducting circuits and so forth, are actively being developed, enhancing the practical implementation of these secure communication protocols.
+Quantum computers are not only efficient at handling high-dimensional data, but are inherently secure.
+This stems from two fundamental principles of quantum mechanics: the measurement postulate and the no-cloning theorem \citep{wootters1982single}.
+Quantum data collapse upon measurement and cannot be copied without destroying the original data, offering absolutely secure communication.
+Secure quantum computing is well studied and includes protocols such as quantum teleportation \citep{bennett1993teleporting,bouwmeester1997experimental}, quantum key distribution \citep{bennett2014quantum,bennett1992experimental}, and quantum secure direct communication \citep{long2002theoretically,deng2003two,wang2005quantum,sheng2022one}.

+Additionally, quantum computers utilizing various technologies, such as trapped ions, photons, superconducting circuits, and so forth, are actively being developed, enhancing the practical implementation of these secure communication protocols.